 - 1. The regulations specify the requirements with which candidates have to comply for completion of the BASc degree curriculum.
 Further details of the requirements are given in the syllabuses.
 Candidates shall complete not fewer than 240 credits.
 They shall enrol in not fewer than 24 and not more than 30 credits of courses for each semester other than the final semester as specified in ASC4.
 The normal semester load is 30 credits. - 2.
-For the fulfillment of Regulation UG 5 of the Regulations for First Degree Curricula "Requirements for Graduation", candidates shall complete successfully the two language enhancement courses and four Common Core Courses from different Areas of Inquiry.
+Candidates are required to complete successfully the courses as prescribed in Regulation UG 5 "Requirements for Graduation" of the Regulations for First Degree Curricula.